Cynthia-Anosike/alx-system_engineering-devops/0x00-shell_basics/README.md

-A script that prints absolute path of a working directory
+A script to display the content list of a file